Slide 1 Slide 2 Slide 3 Slide 4 Slide 5 Slide 6

 This analysis does a rudimentary set of checks for adverbs, passive voice, leading clauses, superfluous "that" and missing commas before a 'which' clause.

-It highlights the phrases that match the tests with colors defined for Patterns in the
+It highlights the phrases that match the tests with colors defined for Patterns in the Global Preferences dialog.

 more